 Did you know that viewers watch over 1 billion hours worth of YouTube content each and every day?
-As YouTube continues to dominate as a video sharing platform, business leaders around the world have come to recognize the site’s skyrocketing value as a vehicle for marketing and brand outreach initiatives.
+As YouTube remains the dominant video-sharing platform, business leaders worldwide have come to recognize the site’s skyrocketing value.
+The site has established itself as a vehicle for marketing and brand outreach initiatives.

-YouTube currently offers solutions like captioning and transcription to support viewers who are Deaf or hard of hearing, as well as those with ADHD and auditory processing disorders.
-YouTube’s platform, however, also offers a limited set of features to support the viewing experiences of audience members who are blind or low-vision.
+YouTube currently offers solutions like captioning and transcription to support viewers who are Deaf or hard of hearing.
+These tools can also benefit those with ADHD and auditory processing disorders.
+YouTube’s platform, however, has limited features to support the viewing experiences of audience members who are blind or low-vision.

-Given the fact that over 250 million people worldwide are affected by some degree of vision loss, it’s important for YouTube creators to consider ways to ensure their content isn’t leaving behind a significant portion of its potential audience.
-One way to improve the accessibility of video content for audience members with vision or eye disorders is to offer audio description of videos uploaded to YouTube’s platform.
+Today, over 250 million people are affected by some degree of vision loss.
+As a result, YouTube creators must work to ensure their content isn’t leaving behind much of their potential audience.
+One way to improve video accessibility for audience members with vision or eye disorders is to offer audio description.
+Fortunately, it’s possible to include this feature on videos uploaded to YouTube’s platform.

 What is Audio Description?

 Audio description – sometimes referred to as descriptive video – is an accessibility tool that uses voiceover to narrate key visual elements of video content.
-Generally speaking, this narration will be inserted into existing pauses in the audio track of a video so that it does not overlap with any of the spoken text or other important audio elements.
+Generally speaking, this narration is inserted into existing pauses in the audio track of a video.
+With the proper timing, the audio description won’t overlap with any of the spoken text or other important audio elements.

-Audio description provides equitable viewing experiences for individuals who are blind or low-vision because it provides additional context for a video that may not be evident from the audio track alone.
-Audio description can also be a valuable tool for some individuals with autism spectrum disorder, as it can help to clarify certain behaviors, body language and social cues that are depicted in video content.
+Audio description offers equitable viewing experiences for individuals who are blind or low-vision because it provides additional context.
+In many cases, imagery expresses some elements of a story or narrative that aren’t evident from the audio track alone.
+Audio description can also be a valuable tool for some individuals with autism spectrum disorder.
+For these viewers, the solution can clarify certain behaviors, body language and social cues that are depicted in videos.

 There are two primary styles of audio description: standard audio description and extended audio description.
-Standard audio description utilizes concise descriptions of visual elements that can be inserted into a video’s natural pauses.
-Extended audio description, however, will temporarily pause a video when necessary in order to accommodate longer, more detailed descriptions without causing the viewer to miss additional information.
+Standard audio description uses concise descriptions of visual elements that can be inserted into a video’s natural pauses.
+Extended audio description, however, will temporarily pause a video when necessary in order to accommodate longer, more detailed descriptions.
+The pauses avoid having the viewer miss additional information.
 YouTube’s player allows users to access standard audio descriptions of some videos posted on the platform.
-However, individuals looking to utilize extended audio description will want to use an external interactive video player such as Verbit’s Smart Player.
+However, individuals looking to use extended audio description should use an external interactive video player such as Verbit’s Smart Player.

 How Do I Audio Describe My Video?

-Those creators looking to add an audio description track to a YouTube video must first obtain a comprehensive audio description file.
+Those creators looking to add an audio description track to a YouTube video will need a comprehensive audio description file.
 The easiest way to go about this is by partnering with professional YouTube audio description services like Verbit.

 Verbit’s describers analyze each video carefully and determine what they need to describe.
-The describers undergo training to learn how top provide complete, concise descriptions so they maintain the flow of the video.
+The describers undergo training to learn how to provide complete, concise descriptions, so they maintain the flow of the video.

-In order to obtain the description, users can send in files in MP4 format or provide links to videos on platforms like YouTube or Vimeo that integrate with Verbit.
+In order to obtain the description, users can send in files in MP4 format.
+Alternatively, creators can provide links to videos on platforms like YouTube or Vimeo that integrate with Verbit.
 Here are the steps involved in obtaining an audio description file: